 Ingredients

-Butter: use top-quality unsalted butter softened at room temperature.
+- Butter: Use top-quality unsalted butter softened at room temperature.
 You will need a bit more for greasing a flan pan.

-Sugar: the recipe calls for white sugar (granulated or caster sugar).
+- Sugar: The recipe calls for white sugar (granulated or caster sugar).

-Vanilla sugar: you will need one sachet of vanilla sugar.
+- Vanilla sugar: You will need one sachet of vanilla sugar.

-Salt: it enhances the flavors of the fruit base.
+- Salt enhances the flavors of the fruit base.

-Eggs: use large eggs at room temperature.
+- Eggs: Use large eggs at room temperature.

-Flour: the recipe calls for all-purpose flour.
+- Flour: The recipe calls for all-purpose flour.

-Bread crumbs: use fine plain bread crumbs to sprinkle the buttered pan.
+- Bread crumbs: Use fine plain bread crumbs to sprinkle the buttered pan.
 Replace bread crumbs with flour if desired.

-Vanilla pudding powder: use a store-bought Dr. Oetker vanilla pudding or make the vanilla pudding yourself.
+- Vanilla pudding powder: Use a store-bought Dr. Oetker vanilla pudding or make the vanilla pudding yourself.

-Milk: the recipe calls for whole milk.
+- Milk: The recipe calls for whole milk.
 Substitute it for low-fat milk if preferred.

+- Fruits: Use fresh berries and seasonal fruit as the traditional filling for German flan.
 Also, you can use canned or even frozen fruits to make this simple fruit flan recipe.
 Please, check the expert tips below.

 How to make a fruit flan